DeepVirtual/Leetcode_EASY/README.md

 # Leetcode_EASY
-Pythons solution for 180 Easy problems on Leetcode .
-Free problems only.
+Python3 solution for 180 Easy problems on Leetcode .
+Free problems only.Up to problem 762